 Kalibiru National Park is located at Menoreh Mountain, Kulonprogo Regency, Yogyakarta.
-The rolling hills host thick green forests with over 7 km trekking tracks.
+The rolling hills host thick green forests with over 7 km of trekking tracks.
 It wasn’t always like this before.
 In the past Kalibiru was a barren and arid area.
 Trees are gone due to political instability which leads to unsupervised burnings and illegal logging.

-It was not until the year 1999 when the local community took an initiative for a reforestation effort.
-The effort back then sponsored by the government.
+It was not until the year 1999 that the local community took an initiative for a reforestation effort.
+The effort back then was sponsored by the government.
 It took years for the trees to grow as tall as they used to be.
 But thanks to this effort, now everyone can enjoy a green forest that once was a perished dream.

-Later, Kalibiru officially announced as a tourism spot in 2008.
-Kalibiru National Park has since managed by the local residents of Kalibiru Tourism Village.
+Later, Kalibiru was officially announced as a tourism spot in 2008.
+Kalibiru National Park has since been managed by the local residents of Kalibiru Tourism Village.
 It’s a popular destination for vacationers looking for an escape from the big city.

 Since Kalibiru is located 450m above sea level, the air is cool and clean.
-From this viewpoint, tourists can take a glance at nearby Sermo Reservoir, an artificial lake serving as an irrigation and water source for Kulonprogo regency.
+From this viewpoint, tourists can take a glance at the nearby Sermo Reservoir, an artificial lake serving as an irrigation and water source for the Kulonprogo regency.

 Kalibiru National Park Viewpoint & Sunset